-Exemptions may be granted by the Nebraska Geographic Information System Steering Committee (or NITC Technical Panel) upon request by an agency.
+Exemptions may be granted by the NITC Technical Panel upon request by an agency.

-4.2.1 Exemption Process
+4.3.1 Exemption Process

-Any agency may request an exemption from this standard by submitting a "Request for Exemption" to the Nebraska Geographic Information System Steering Committee (or NITC Technical Panel).
+Any agency may request an exemption from this standard by submitting a "Request for Exemption" to the NITC Technical Panel.
 Requests should state the reason for the exemption.
 Reasons for an exemption include, but are not limited to: statutory exclusion; federal government requirements; or financial hardship.
-Requests may be submitted to the Office of the CIO via e-mail or letter (Office of the CIO, 521 S 14th Street, Suite 301, Lincoln, NE 68508).
-The GIS Steering Committee (or Technical Panel) will consider the request and grant or deny the exemption.
-A denial of an exemption by the GIS Steering Committee (or Technical Panel) may be appealed to the NITC.
+Requests may be submitted to the Office of the NITC via e-mail or letter (Office of the NITC, 521 S 14th Street, Suite 301, Lincoln, NE 68508).
+The NITC Technical Panel will consider, in consultation with representatives of the Nebraska GIS Steering Committee, the request and grant or deny the exemption.
+A denial of an exemption by the NITC Technical Panel may be appealed to the NITC.